Creating a Culture of Citizenship > Our Workplace Work-Life Harmony

 - Our child care discounts are offered at more than 2,500 centers across the United States.

-- Summer Uproar, an annual community service program for preteens and teens, attracted 800 volunteers, who contributed 7,200 hours of service in 2011.
+- Teen Reach Program, an annual community service program for preteens and teens, attracted 720 volunteers, who contributed 7,200 hours of service in 2012.

 Abbott has received national recognition for our child care programs from Working Mother magazine and the National Association for the Education of Young Children.